Chet Cooper: Public speaking

 He is a member of the California Governor's Media Access board, Rosalynn Carter's Mental Health Partnership Steering Council and serves on committees for COSD (Career Opportunities for Students with Disabilities), Actors with Disabilities Showcase and LAP (Local Access Place).
 Cooper is a speaker and has addressed audiences on both national and local levels including serving as the keynote speaker at the President's Committee on the Employment of People with Disabilities national conference and two-time speaker at the National Community Service Conference, which was held in conjunction with the Points of Light Foundation.
 He has spoken in Switzerland, China (Beijing, Wuhan, Guangzhou, Hong Kong), Israel, England, Abu Dhabi, Italy, Japan, Jordan, Armenia, Qatar, and Scotland.

 Chet Cooper has also spoken about the power social media has in promoting awareness for disability issues.
-From speaking to the UN on September 7, 2011, to organizing and moderating the first panel at the UN on disability and social media on September 13, 2012, Cooper continues to present the tremendous influence such social media channels as Twitter, Facebook and YouTube have.
-He discusses social media tools, their measurable performance, Web influencers, value of unique information and content generation.
+From speaking at the UN on September 7, 2011, to organizing and moderating the first panel at the UN on disability and social media on September 13, 2012, Cooper has highlighted the tremendous influence social media platforms such as Twitter, Facebook and YouTube have.